 - Whie Part of Green Onions

-(Disclaimer: The specific amount of ingredients could not be defined and needed to be adjusted accordingly as large piece of pork shoulder comes with different sizes, texture, and fat content each time.)
+(Disclaimer: The specific amount of ingredients are not defined here, needed to be adjusted accordingly as large piece of pork shoulder comes with different sizes each time.)

 - Baking Soda

 (Boiling spaghetti with baking soda will create the flavor of Ramen noodle.
-Check the ingredients of packaged refrigerated ramen noodles.
-It contains baking soda along with many preservatives.)
+Check the ingredients of packaged/ refrigerated ramen noodles.
+It contains baking soda with many other preservatives.)

 - Salt and pepper the pork shoulder.